 FanDuel Bussin' With The Boys Promo: 50% Profit Boost for Nebraska vs. Cincinnati 8/28/25

 College football is back, and FanDuel has plenty of ways to get in on the action!
-Ahead of the Nebraska Cornhuskers vs. Cincinnati Bearcats matchup on Thursday night, Bussin' With The Boys and FanDuel Sportsbook have teamed up for a special promotion!
+Ahead of tonight's Nebraska Cornhuskers vs. Cincinnati Bearcats matchup, Bussin' With The Boys and FanDuel Sportsbook have teamed up for a special promotion!

 The Boys have made their pick for the Nebraska vs. Cincinnati college football Game on August 28, 2025.
 The Boys are backing Nebraska over Cincinnati in their Week 1 matchup.
 Now, YOU can choose if you want to TAIL The Boys or FADE them with a 50% Profit Boost Token for Nebraska vs. Cincinnati.